Likithasn/insurance-lakehouse-platform/README.md

      │
      ▼
 Power BI  (reporting layer only — no transformation happens here)
+     │
+     ▼
+Power BI Service (published, refreshed live from the SQL Warehouse)
 ```

 **Why two tools, not one:** PySpark handles ingestion because it can